NEW IN R21

 Note that the Client can free up its license at any time independently of this setting via the

 This is the length of time that the License Server can use the license from the Maxon user account.
-During this time, no other License Server can assign this licnese to other Clients.
-If this time expires without the LIcense Server synchronizing with the Maxon user account (either via clicking on Refresh License (Manage Licenses tab) or periodic aktualization (Server License - refresh all), this license will be returned to the Maxon user account and will no longer be available for the License Server.
-You can, of course assign the free license to the License Server again (Manage Licensed menu).
+During this time, no other License Server can assign this license to other Clients.
+If this time expires without the License Server synchronizing with the Maxon user account (either via clicking on Refresh License (Manage Licenses tab) or periodic actualization (Server License - refresh all), this license will be returned to the Maxon user account and will no longer be available for the License Server.
+You can, of course assign the free license to the License Server again (Manage License menu).

 You can use this setting to control how often the License Server should attempt to renew the license from the Maxon user account.
 The default setting of 1 day ensures that the License Server will contact the Maxon user account on a daily basis to extend the duration of the lease for the period defined.

 Make sure that this timespan is shorter than the Server License Lease Duration (Maximum) span because the lease duration can otherwise expire for the Client without the License Server having automatically extended this license.

 Use these buttons to undo or apply changes, respectively.
 Changes will first apply when the Apply Changes button is pressed.